rafaelvsouza/mgccli_installscripts/README.md

 ## Usage

-Open a terminal and execute the commands below.
+To install or upgrade the MGC CLI in your local machine, open a terminal and execute the commands below.

 ### Windows

-1. Run this command in a Powershell terminal:
+1. Run this command in a **Powershell** terminal:

 ```
 Set-ExecutionPolicy Bypass -Scope Process -Force; Invoke-Expression ((New-Object System.Net.WebClient).DownloadString("https://raw.githubusercontent.com/rafaelvsouza/mgccli_installscripts/main/mgc_cli_install.ps1"))